 Get Messy is owned, loved and operated by Lauren and Caylee

-Lauren is a crafter, adventurer and storyteller living in Seoul, South Korea with her husband.
+Lauren is a crafter, adventurer and storyteller living in Sharjah, United Arab Emirates, with her husband.
 Lauren is an art journaler, project lifer, scrapbooker, laugh enthusiast, designer, street food lover, mini book maker and DIY dabbler.

-Caylee is a South African in Germany with her husband, unborn potato, and tiny fluffy dog.
-She is a fairy godmother slash Jedi master to artists.
+Caylee Grey is a South African artist living in Germany with her husband and two children (the fur-st born and the furless).
 She believes in art and getting it done.